Turner-Walz/Data_projects_TripleTen/Airbnb Investments/README.md

 #### Description:
 - This project format was in excel and has nine sheets in total.
-- Includes organizational tabs, raw data (Hidden), processed data, data analysis, pivot tables, and bar charts.
+It also includes organizational tabs, raw data (Hidden), processed data, data analysis, pivot tables, and bar charts.
+We were able to draw insights backed by concrete data showing which areas performed the best and where a client could invest their money.

 #### Process:
 1) **Data Preparation**: Filtering techniques were used to identify and clean inconsistencies within the Airbnb data.
 Irrelevant columns were hidden to maintain a focused analysis.
 Key functions such as PROPER, TRIM, IF, ISNUMBER, FIND, ROUND, SUMIF, VLOOKUP, CHOOSE, and WEEKDAY were employed for data tidying.